mikecann/mikecann.co.uk/public/posts/how-to-halve-your-node-js-memory-usage/post.md

 ---
 coverImage: ./header.jpg
-title: How To Halve Your Node JS Memory Usage
+date: '2020-11-26T07:31:40.000Z'
 tags:
-  - NodeJS
+  - nodejs
-  - Typescript
+  - typescript
-  - BattleTabs
+  - battletabs
-date: "2020-11-26T07:31:40.000Z"
+title: How To Halve Your Node JS Memory Usage
 ---

 We were having serious memory issues on the Heroku hosted NodeJS backend for our game [BattleTabs](https://battletabs.com) when we decided to apply "this one little trick"...